Photo from Unsplash

 The Dividing Line

-We can no longer serve our Lord as they did in the days of His flesh, when they ministered to Him of their substance.
-But He has left behind His representatives, and whatever we do for them He takes as to Himself.
-Therefore we are debtors to all men; to every unit of the human family we must pay back a proportion of our infinite debt to the Son of Man (from.
-Rom 1:14).
+We can no longer serve our Lord in the way people did during His time on earth, when they ministered to Him from their resources.
+But He has left behind His representatives, and whatever we do for them, He considers done for Himself.
+Therefore, we are indebted to all people; we must repay a portion of our infinite debt to the Son of Man by serving each person we encounter (Rom 1:14).

-The dividing line hereafter will not be a Credal one—not “How much do you believe?”
-Nor even a Devotional one—“How much did you pray?”
-But a Practical one—“What did you do?”
-The Apostle James shows that our faith is evidenced by our works (Jam 2:14-20).
+The dividing line at the final judgment won’t be based on beliefs alone—“How much did you believe?”—nor even on prayer—“How much did you pray?”—but on our actions: “What did you do?”
+The Apostle James tells us that our faith is proven by our works (James 2:14-20).
 It is not enough to say “Lord, Lord!”
-We must show the same spirit as our Master in love for our fellows, or we shall be rejected at the last.
+We must demonstrate the same love for others that our Master showed, or we will be rejected in the end.

-The Lord’s brethren are spread widely through the world.
-Whenever we meet the hungry and thirsty, the stranger and the homeless, the sick or imprisoned soul, we encounter one whom He calls “Brother” or “‘Sister,” and to help any such is to send a thrill of joy through the soul of our Redeemer.
-We must have the quick eyes of love to penetrate the many disguises that our Lord assumes.
-It is said that when St. Francis was riding across a plain, he saw a leper standing by the roadside, asking for alms.
-Dismounting, he not only gave to him, but kissed him on the cheek.
-As he was riding away, he looked back, and saw Christ Himself standing where the beggar had been, and he knew that he had been permitted to kiss his Lord.
+The Lord’s brothers and sisters are spread throughout the world.
+Whenever we meet someone who is hungry, thirsty, a stranger, homeless, sick, or imprisoned, we meet one of those He calls His “brother” or “sister.”
+Helping any of them brings joy to the heart of our Redeemer.
+We must have the eyes of love to see through the many disguises our Lord wears.
+There is a story that when St. Francis of Assisi saw a leper by the roadside asking for alms, he dismounted, not only gave to him but kissed him on the cheek.
+As Francis rode away, he looked back and saw Christ standing where the leper had been, and he realized he had kissed his Lord.

-Notice that the saints do not generally realize that they have done anything directly for Christ: “Lord, when saw we Thee?”
-The beauty of goodness is its modesty and unobtrusiveness, as the charm of childhood is its unconsciousness.
-Notice, also, that in Christ’s eyes, it is a crime not to do.
-Moses says that it is wrong to do wrong; Jesus that it is wrong not to do right.
-Some were cast away, as men reject weeds, not because they had violated the Ten Commandments, but because they failed to fulfil the Law of Love.
+Notice that the saints rarely realize they have done anything directly for Christ: “Lord, when did we see You?”
+The beauty of goodness lies in its modesty and humility, just as the charm of childhood is its innocence.
+Also, in Christ’s eyes, it is a sin not to act.
+Moses taught that it is wrong to do wrong; Jesus teaches that it is wrong not to do good.
+Some will be cast away, not because they broke the Ten Commandments, but because they failed to live out the Law of Love.

-Let us consecrate ourselves to the service of men, women, and children for the sake of Him who loved us and gave Himself for us.
+Let us dedicate ourselves to serving men, women, and children in the name of the One who loved us and gave Himself for us.

 Prayer

-Help us, dear Lord, to minister to the needs of others, to care for the poor and needy, the destitute and outcast, to show our love to Thee by our sympathy and help to the least of Thy brethren.
+Help us, dear Lord, to minister to the needs of others, to care for the poor and needy, the destitute and outcast.
+May we show our love for You by our compassion and help for the least of Your brethren.
 Amen.

 Our Daily Walk - September 11